eclipse-iofog/iofog-nodejs-sdk/README.md

 ```

 #### WebSocket(WS) calls
-open WS Message Channel to ioFabric with callback to send new message via this channel
+open WS Message Channel to ioFabric with callback that will be executed on open socket (in this example - sends new message via this channel)
 ```javascript
   ioFabricClient.wsMessageConnection(
     function(ioFabricClient) {